What do ND Filters do – In Depth Guide For Beginners

 When is best to use an ND filter?

 If you want that glass looking effect in the water you need the water to be fairly still and calm, just slight ripples is perfect.
 Big crashing waves and rough seas will not work that well for this smooth glass effect.
 Also have a few clouds in the sky, this will give the shot texture.
 A fully overcast day will just give you a grey sky and although clear skies can look good a bit of texture up there adds to the shot.
 And try to catch the sunrise or sunset.
 Midday light will be too white and may even be too bright to get a 30 second or above exposure.
+Using a neutral density filtere allows you to control exposure, even in birght conditions.

 And there you go, ND filters explained.
 Don’t forget to check out the ‘How to use ND filters tutorial’, where I’ll be out in the field using them.
 You can also download the free Guide to ND filters via the link above.